Curvature Sets Over Persistence Diagrams: Introduction

-\paragraph{Principal persistence sets, their characterization and an algorithm:} Persistence sets are defined to be sets of persistence diagrams and, although a single persistence diagram is easy to visualize, large collections of them might not be so.
-However, when there is a certain relation between $n$ and $k$ we verify in Theorem \ref{thm:n=2k+2} that there can be at most one point in the degree $k$ persistence diagram of $X$ contains no points if $|X| < 2k+2$ and at most one point if $|X|=2k+2$.
-For that reason, we \emph{aggregate} all persistence diagrams in the \emph{principal persistence set} $\Dvr{2k+2,k}(X)$ can be \emph{stacked} on the same axis; see Figure \ref{fig:stack-D-to1}.
+\paragraph{Principal persistence sets, their characterization and an algorithm.} Persistence sets are defined to be sets of persistence diagrams and, although a single persistence diagram is easy to visualize, large collections of them might not be so.
+However, our main result (Theorem \ref{thm:n=2k+2}) says that the degree $k$ persistence diagram of $X$ contains no points if $|X| < 2k+2$ and at most one point if $|X|=2k+2$.
+For that reason, we \emph{aggregate} all persistence diagrams in the \textbf{principal persistence set} $\Dvr{2k+2,k}(X)$ on the same axis; cf. Figure \ref{fig:stack-D-to1}.

-Our main result, Theorem \ref{thm:n=2k+2} furthermore gives a precise representation of the unique point in the degree $k$ persistence diagram of a metric space with at most $n_k:=2k+2$ points via a formula which induces an algorithm for computing the principal persistence sets.
+Furthermore, Theorem \ref{thm:n=2k+2} gives a precise representation of the unique point in the degree $k$ persistence diagram of a metric space with at most $n_k:=2k+2$ points via a formula which induces an algorithm for computing the principal persistence sets.
 This algorithm is purely geometric in the sense that it does not rely on analyzing boundary matrices as the standard persistent homology algorithms but, in contrast, directly operates at the level of distance matrices.
-For any $k$, this geometric algorithm has cost $O(n_k^2)\approx O(k^2)$ as opposed to the much larger cost $O(n_k^{3(k+2)})\approx O(2^{3k}\,k^{3(k+2)})$ incurred by the algebraic algorithms; see Proposition \ref{prop:bd_times_algorithm}.
+For any $k$, this geometric algorithm has cost $O(n_k^2)\approx O(k^2)$ as opposed to the much larger cost incurred by the algebraic algorithms; see Proposition \ref{prop:bd_times_algorithm}.
 This makes the practical approximation of principal persistence sets to be very efficient; see Corollary \ref{coro:comp-cost-pps}.